Advisor Tools & FAQs

 **Professional advisors in the UARC have advising loads of approximately 300 students both designated to a specific program as well as those who are undecided.
 Professional advisors also serve as liaisons to faculty and departments in each college in accordance with the total intake model after students transition from a professional advisor to a faculty advisor.
 UARC liaisons partner with faculty to assist with understanding the Advisement Report and USP requirements, provide information on how best to reach out to advisees, assist with planning and coordination of group advising sessions for majors, and provide general information about advising to academic departments.**

-If you would like to contact your UARC liaison, please call the UARC (920) 424-1268 or see the current liaison list by clicking here.
+If you would like to contact your UARC liaison, please call the UARC (920) 424-1268 or see the current liaison list.

 Tools for Advisors